 The Child Advocacy Center of Sedgwick County partner agency staff/service providers are highly trained professionals dedicated to working with child victims of abuse and their caregivers.
 Currently (these) services are available at our partner agencies'/service providers' present locations.
 Enhancements to services presently offered and method of delivery will occur once the CACSC partners are housed together in a single, child focused facility.

 The Exploited and Missing Child Unit (EMCU) provides the investigation piece for child abuse cases.
-Investigators from the Wichita Police Department and Sedgwick County Sheriff's Office and social workers from Kansas Social and Rehabilitation Services -- Child Protective Services work as a team to investigate over 2,000 cases a year of child abuse, missing and abducted children, internet exploitation and crimes against children.
+Investigators from the Wichita Police Department and Sedgwick County Sheriff's Office and social workers from Kansas Department for Children and Families work as a team to investigate over 2,000 cases a year of child abuse, missing and abducted children, internet exploitation, and other crimes against children.

-In recognition of the sensitive nature of these cases, EMCU staff receives specialized training for crimes against children that enables them to perform their duties with the least amount of trauma to the child victims.
+In recognition of the sensitive nature of these cases, EMCU receives specialized training in forensic interviewing and crimes against children that enables them to perform their duties with the least amount of trauma to the child victims.
 There are multiple phases to any investigation - these can include interviewing the victim, witnesses, and the perpetrator; identifying corroborating (or supporting) evidence; presenting evidence for the prosecution of the offender; and to provide services and resources to the child and their caregivers.

 The first priority for the investigators of child abuse is to ensure the safety and well-being of the child.
-If there is a suspicion of physical abuse, the child often receives a medical evaluation and treatment at a local health care facility.
-When there is a question that the child suffered sexual abuse, the investigation team contacts a staff member of Via Christi Regional Medical Center's SANE/SART (Sexual Assault Nurse Examiner/Sexual Assault Response Team) Program.
-The SANE/SART Nurse Examiners receive comprehensive training on the examination and treatment of victims of sexual abuse and assists the investigators in deciding the appropriate exam.
+If there is a suspicion of physical abuse, the child often receives a medical examination and treatment at a local health care facility.
+When there is a question that the child has suffered sexual abuse, the investigation team contacts a staff member of either the Via Christi Health Forensic Nurse Program or the Wesley Medical Center Sexual Assault Nurse Examiner/Sexual Assault Team Program.
+The Nurse Examiners have comprehensive and specialized training in the evaluation and treatment of victims of child sexual abuse and assist the investigators in deciding what type of exam is most appropriate at that time.

 The CACSC offers advocacy services to child victims of abuse and their non-offending caregivers.
 CAC services begin at the onset of an investigation of abuse.
 One goal of the CACSC is to reduce the trauma that victims (and their caregivers) experience because of the abuse.
 A Child Family Advocate is available to help make the process less overwhelming, provide support, answer questions, and assist in referrals.